 inability to relax

 Changes to behaviour:

 Children and individuals with mild communication impairments often have difficulty describing their emotions despite having some speech, so may describe physical symptoms such as stomach aches or feeling sick.
 As many of the signs of anxiety overlap with signs of physical health difficulties, it is very important to always ensure that a health problem is not underpinning your child’s behaviour and emotions and if you are in any doubt, contact your GP or paediatrician.

 Further information about assessing whether your child may be experiencing pain can be found in Cerebra’s Pain guide.

-This toolkit aims to support disabled people and carers, as well as their families and advisers, who are encountering difficulties with the statutory agencies in relation to the provision of health, social care and education support services.
+This Accessing Public Services Toolkit aims to support disabled people and carers, as well as their families and advisers, who are encountering difficulties with the statutory agencies in relation to the provision of health, social care and education support services.
 This toolkit aims to unpick these problems and to develop effective strategies for resolving them.
-You can download the Toolkit below.

 This three part guide has been developed to give up to date information on how to spot the signs of anxiety and anxiety disorders and what can be done.
 Part one describes the common signs of anxiety and specific anxiety disorders.
 Part two describes the ways professionals assess anxiety in children with intellectual disability, and Part three gives guidance on helping your child reduce feelings of anxiety and gives some examples of specific disorders associated with anxiety.

 This guide has been prepared for parents of disabled children in England who want to know how to get help for their child’s social care needs.
 It principally deals with the responsibilities of the local authorities to provide social care for disabled children, as well as support for the parents/carers of those children.